SunJZ2021/Data-Visualisation/README.md

 # Data Visualisation: Relationship between Annual Working Hours and GDP per Capita, Relationship between Annual Working Hours and Labor Productivity
 ## University of Sheffield, MAS286 Assignment 3 Code

-This data visualization project mainly attempts to address the question “Do workers in richer countries work longer hours?”.
-Hence, the relationship between annual working hours and GDP per capita in each country was first looked at.
-(Through the change in time, it is more intuitive to judge whether there is a certain connection between the GDP growth and average working hours of a country.)
-A further question, “Do workers in countries with higher labor productivity work longer hours?”, may be asked.
-Therefore, the relationship between annual working hours and labor productivity was also dug into.
+The amount and complexity of data have increased since the advent of the big data era.
+However, in the form of data frames, it is difficult for ordinary people to obtain relevant information quickly and accurately.
+By transforming invisible data phenomena into visible graphic symbols, this project provides a straightforward answer to the questions, "Do workers in richer countries work longer hours?" and "Do workers in higher labour productivity countries work longer hours?"

 The data comes from a website called **Penn World Table version 10.0** and is available at https://www.rug.nl/ggdc/productivity/pwt/.